 Insoluble fiber can help canines lose or keep up body weight by expanding the volume of food they can eat without including much in the way of calories.

-Insoluble fiber also adds mass to the excrement, which can invigorate development inside the gastrointestinal tract, making it helpful in some cases of dog’s constipation.
+Insoluble fiber also adds mass to the excrement.
+That can invigorate development inside the gastrointestinal tract, making it helpful in some cases of dog’s constipation.

 Also, this expanded mass puts more weight on the anal gland during poop, which urges them to discharge their substance in a typical way, diminishing the danger of impaction.